S3-working-group/s3-practical-guide/content/src/defining-agreements/describe-deliverables.md

 ## Describe Deliverables

-**Clearly describe any deliverables in the context of an agreement between two or more parties to support shared understanding of expectations.**
+**Clearly describe any deliverables related to an agreement to support shared understanding of expectations.**

 {{define:deliverable}}